Most Active Stories

 BURDICK: I mean, I don't think there's much about genetically engineered food that scares me away, me and my children.

 MASTERSON: So far, supporters of the labeling measure have raised $3.4 million.
 The amount is dwarfed by the nearly $25 million raised by the initiative's opposition.
 That includes Monsanto, Campbell's, and General Mills, who declined to comment for this story.
 Despite the cash disadvantage, recent surveys have the label it camp polling well ahead of the opposition.
 Still, they're bracing for a possible onslaught of anti-labeling ads between now and Election Day.
 For NPR News, I'm Kathleen Masterson in Sacramento.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.